Setup Guide

 Once the "Reachability" status is 'OK', all lights on the Relay will start pulsing in the Anon blue color, indicating a successful setup.

 Congratulations!
-Your relay is now ready to provide bandwidth to the Anon Network, and with some additional steps, enhance the privacy in your daily Internet use, and receive contribution rewards!
+Your relay is now ready to provide bandwidth to the Anyone Network, and with some additional steps, enhance the privacy in your daily Internet use if you also enabled the Router feature, and receive contribution rewards!

-By Registering the Relay to the Relay Dashboard you can start accruing rewards.
-Follow the link below to find out more about how to register your device.
+By Claiming the Relay on the Relay Dashboard you can start accruing rewards.
+Follow the link below to find out more about how to access the dashboard.

 It may take up to 24 hours for the Relay Dashboard hosted on Arweave to recognize and verify your relay on the network.
 Please stay tuned and periodically check the dashboard to claim your relay.